-The Department of Psychology and Criminology offers a general major course of study and two minor courses of study (psychology and women's and gender studies).
+The Department of Psychology and Criminology offers a general major course of study and a minor course of study.
+See also a minor in Women's and Gender Studies.
 The program entails completion of a core set of psychology requirements and one allied course.
 The core courses include general psychology, explorations in psychology, research methods and data analysis, the senior capstone, and the junior experience.
-The junior experience courses emphasize a more hands-on approach to the study of psychology, and provide students with an high impact experience in the field that will transfer to postgraduate opportunities for employment and/or further graduate study.
-Beyond the core courses, majors are expected to choose five additional psychology courses, depending on personal interest, from two separate categories, with at least one chosen from each category.
+The junior experience courses emphasize a more hands-on approach to the study of psychology, and provide students with a high impact experience in the field that will transfer to postgraduate opportunities for employment and/or further graduate study.
+Beyond the core courses, majors are expected to choose five additional psychology courses, depending on personal interest, from two separate categories, basic and applied research, with at least one chosen from each category.
 However, no more than 48 semester hours in psychology can be applied toward graduation.

-Major (32 hours): PSY 101, 200, 201, 202, one course from 370, 371, or 372, 491 (Capstone), and five electives from two categories, Basic Research and Applied Research.
+Major (32 hours): PSY 101, 200, 201, 202, 491 (Capstone); one course from BSC 370, 371, or 372; and five electives from two categories, Basic Research and Applied Research.
 Students must take at least one course from each category, and at least three of the five courses must be at or above the 300 level.
 Basic Research: 206, 207, 269, 305, 309, 310, 316, 317, 407, and 435 (depending on topic).
 Applied Research: 209, 212, 313, 321, 337, 413, 416, 417, 426, and 435 (depending on topic).